Most people don’t search “what is IVF” just to get a definition.

 After retrieval:

-- Eggs are fertilized with sperm in a lab
+- Eggs are fertilized with sperm in a laboratory

 - Embryos are monitored over several days